 GIS Ambassadors can be anyone who recognizes the significance of geography and has an interest in helping young people.

 Bring GIS to life by having a GIS Ambassador visit your school.
 Using tools of geography such as, maps, globes, atlases, charts, imagery and field work, the GIS Ambassador helps you and your students develop geographic thinking skills.
-Contact us to be connected to a GIS Ambassador in your community.
+Register here to be connected to a GIS Ambassador in your community.

 Locate an Ambassador